pupil-labs/pupil-docs/user-docs/pupil-capture.md

 The `Audio Capture` plugin provides access to a selected audio source for other plugins and writes its output to the `audio.mp4` file during a recording.
 It also writes the Pupil Capture timestamp for each audio packet to the `audio_timestamps.npy` file.
 This way you can easily correlate single audio packets to their corresponding video frames.

 Audio is recorded separately from the video in Pupil Capture.
-You can play back audio in sycn with video in Pupil Player.
+You can play back audio in sync with video in Pupil Player.
 Audio is automatically merged with the video when you export a video using Pupil Player.

 ### Annotations

-The `Annotation Capture` plugin allows you to mark timestamps with a label -- sometimes reffered to as triggers.
+The `Annotation Capture` plugin allows you to mark timestamps with a label -- sometimes referred to as triggers.
 These labels can be created by pressing their respective hotkey or by sending a notification with the subject `annotation`.
 This is useful to mark external events (e.g. "start of condition A") within the Pupil recording.
 The `Annotation Player` plugin is able to correlate and export these events as well as add new ones.